Natural Peppermint Soap Recipe

 ‘Light Trace’ is the phase when your ingredients change from a liquidy consistency to the thickness of cake batter.
 ‘Medium Trace’ is when it thickens to a warm custard consistency — I generally always finish working with soap at this stage.
 ‘Thick Trace’ means your soap is starting to solidify and can be spooned up like thick pudding.
 With a thick trace you can create textured tops to your bars.

 Step 1: Mix your Lye Water

 Wearing gloves and eye-protection and in an area with good ventilation mix your lye and water together.
 Pour all of the lye into the water and then mix with a stainless steel spoon until the lye crystals are dissolved.
 Next sprinkle in 1/8 of a teaspoon of dried peppermint leaves.
-These help warm up the colour of your final bars of soap.
+These help warm up the colour of your final bars of peppermint soap.
 Now set the lye water aside to cool — I like to set the jug into a basin of water to speed up the process.

 Step 2: Melt your Solid oils

 Some oils are solid at room temperature and need to be melted.
 Just after you mix your lye water begin heating your solid oils in a pan on very low heat.
-They will fully liquify in around ten minutes but it’s better to take the oils off the heat when there are a few small pieces of solid oil still floating around.
+They will fully liquefy in around ten minutes but it’s better to take the oils off the heat when there are a few small pieces of solid oil still floating around.
 They’ll melt with a few stirs of your spoon/spatula.